nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Sep 07 2021)
+### Joke of the day (Wed Sep 08 2021)
 <!-- joke -->
->A UDP packet walks into a bar.
-The bartender doesn't acknowledge him.
+>Erik Naggum: “Microsoft is not the answer.
+Microsoft is the question.
+NO is the answer.”
 <!-- /joke -->

-*Last update: Tue, 07 Sep 2021 00:23:46 GMT*
+*Last update: Wed, 08 Sep 2021 00:23:25 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)